AnVu1408/Linear-Regression-Model/README.md

 ---

-## 🚀 Features
+## 📊 Features

-- 📂 Load any `.csv` file interactively
+- Load any `.csv` file interactively
-- 👀 Preview the dataset
+- Preview the dataset
-- ✅ Choose `X` and `Y` columns for regression
+- Choose `X` and `Y` columns for regression
-- 📉 Fit a scikit-learn `LinearRegression` model
+- Fit a scikit-learn `LinearRegression` model
-- 🔮 Predict:
+- Predict: Dependent value (Y) base on independent value (X)
-  - `Y` from a given `X`
-- 📊 Optional plot of data and regression line
+- Optional plot of data and regression line

 ---